'Miracle' cancer survivor appreciates help

 “I do not feel good,” she told him.

-The doctors had done an MRI and didn’t find anything.
-But it was the sharp eyes of a radiologist, who had had a family member with pancreatic cancer, who found the tumor.
+The doctors did an MRI and didn’t find anything.
+But a radiologist, who had had a family member with pancreatic cancer, found the tumor.

 The day Hepler started chemo treatment, her kidneys shut down and she nearly died.